-Any dog or cat that is found wearing a current Osceola County license tag by an Animal Control Officer, even when a complaint has been filed, will receive a courtesy ride home by the Officer if the owner can be reached.
+Any dog or cat that is found wearing a current Osceola County license tag or any other usable identification by an Animal Control Officer, even when a complaint has been filed, will receive a courtesy ride home by the Officer if the owner can be reached.

 This only applies in non-emergency/public safety situations and is a one-time courtesy offered by Animal Services.
 The owner will not be cited for the violation but will be encouraged to correct any problems that may contribute to the pet getting loose and running at large.